 Many modern jobs require long periods of directed attention.
 Think of tasks such as reading a manuscript and analyzing data.

 While this attention is crucial to a job well done, it is also draining.
-That’s why you may find your focus waning as the day goes on.
+That’s why you may lose your focus as the day goes on.

 The good news is that there’s an easy way for you to restore some of your ability to focus.
 Spending time with natural elements like flowers can help you recover from attention fatigue.